rackerlabs/support-how-to/content/cloud-servers/backing-up-your-files-with-rsync.md

 Backing up files on a regular basis is an integral part of administering your server.

-One way is to download every individual file when you want to save them.
-However, rsync makes the task a lot easier as it only downloads files that have changed - saving time and bandwidth.
+Although you could download every individual file when you want to save them, using rsync makes the task of backing up easier because it downloads only the files that have changed, saving time and bandwidth.

 ### Install rsync

-Rsync should be available on most Linux distributions by default, but if you need to install it manually, you can do so by using your distribution's package manager.
+Rsync is available on most Linux distributions by default.
+If you need to install it manually, however, you can do so by using your distribution's package manager.
 For example, the following installation commands are for Ubuntu, Gentoo, and CentOS:

     sudo aptitude install rsync
     sudo emerge rsync